vdaas/vald/docs/contributing/unit-test-guideline.md

 At a glance, one of the last 2 patterns is enough, but these will help us to notice the bug in dependency.
 It will avoid the unexpected error due to update dependencies.

-You should create unit tests for error pattern as same as succesable pattern.
+You should create unit tests for error patterns as same as successive patterns.

 #### Advanced